 The facility that bears his name — General Rose Memorial Hospital, at the time — proved an enduring institution, evidenced by this year’s 70th anniversary celebration of the HealthOne Rose Medical Center, as it’s known today.
 The creation of the community-based hospital echoed nationwide.

-Even after the hospital opened in 1949, a who’s who of Hollywood entertainers flew to to headline fundraisers in what was still a rustic Western outpost: Lucille Ball, Bob Hope, Sammy Davis Jr., Danny Kaye, Jerry Lewis, Shelley Winters — the list went on and on.
+Even after the hospital opened in 1949, a Who’s Who of Hollywood entertainers flew to Denver to headline fundraisers in what was still a rustic Western outpost: Lucille Ball, Bob Hope, Sammy Davis Jr., Danny Kaye, Jerry Lewis, Shelley Winters — the list went on and on.
 Gen. Dwight Eisenhower, already an iconic figure just a few years before winning the presidency, would make the trip to Denver to help lay the hospital’s cornerstone.

 The hospital even benefited from the men who had served under Rose in the Army’s 3d Armored Division.
 Those soldiers did more than mourn Rose’s death.
 In what Larry Klauser, board member of the Association of 3D Armored Division Veterans, calls a “very unique” gesture, they raised more than $30,000, which in today’s dollars would total roughly 10 times that amount.